 INDICA' TOR INDICATOR TYPE RELEVANT COMMUNITY OUTCOMES AND COUNCIL OBJECTIVES RELEVANT DISTRICT PLAN OUTCOMES AND HOW IT INFORMS THESE OUTCOMES An environment that is appreciated, protected and sustained for future generations.
 The natural qualities of Hawke's Bay's lakes, streams, waterways and coastlines are protected and enhanced.
 Proposed District Plan (2015) (As amended by decisions) Section 2.7 (Coastal Environment Strategy): Improved understanding of the values and matters of significance that exist within the Coastal Environment.
 An integrated management approach to the use, development, and protection of the Coastal Environment is implemented.
 The protection of natural, cultural, heritage, and scenic features of the coast, that reflect the significance of such features to the character of the Coastal Environment, and their contribution to the community's social, cultural and natural heritage.
 The adoption of long term sustainable development strategies for each of the coastal communities.
 Iwi and Hapū values and interests will be recognised and provided for in Council's management of the coastal environment.
-CA1 Subdivision and Development in the Coastal Residential Zone Pressure adjacent rural zones.
-This will assist in under tor trends for urban development particularly in coastal residential settlements and standing if and where there are any pressures, in pursuing long term sustainable CA2 Demand for New Coastal Residential Areas Pressure development strategies for the District's coa stal communities, and ensuring the coastal environment is managed and protected.
+CA1 Subdivision and Development in the Coastal Residential Zone Pressure These indicators will enable Council to monitor trends for urban development particularly in coastal residential settlements adjacent rural zones.
+This will assist in understanding if and where there are any pressures, in pursuing long term sustainable.
+CA2 Demand for New Coastal Residential Areas Pressure development strategies for the District's coastal communities, and ensuring the coastal environment is managed and protected